networknt/light-doc/content/tutorial/oauth/service.md

 OAuth2 is used to protect services and each service must register itself with scope in order to have fine-grained access control.
-This microservice provides endpoint to add, update, remove and query services.
+This microservice provides endpoint to add a new service, update an existing service, remove an existing service and query service(s).

+In this tutorial, we are using curl command to demo how these services are working.
+In reality, these endpoints are accessed from light-portal UI.

 To add a new service.